hliangzhao/embedding/README.md

 </div>

-The corresponding paper will appear in arXiv a few days later.
+The corresponding paper can be found at https://arxiv.org/abs/2012.04158.
+I will update the paper and the code in the following days.

 About the author:
 [Hailiang Zhao @ ZJU.CS.CCNT](http://hliangzhao.me)